data507/Bachelor-Thesis-Frequency-Based-Matching-of-Points-on-the-Two-Dimensional-Sphere/README.md

 # Bachelor-Thesis-Frequency-Based-Matching-of-Points-on-the-Two-Dimensional-Sphere
-A fast algorithm for finding a rotation that matches two sets of points on the sphere (Bachelor's thesis).
+This is a collection of algorithms I created for my Bachelor's thesis at University Osnabrück.
+Most importantly it includes a fast algorithm for finding a rotation that matches two sets of points on the sphere.

+## Dependencies
+Julia Packages: Rotations, SphericalHarmonics, WignerD, NFFT, LinearAlgebra, StaticArrays, StatsBase